-Bannfoot is an exciting new tetraploid hybrid ryegrass, which was bred in Northern Ireland by AFBI exclusively for Barenbrug UK and first officially listed in 2018.
+Bannfoot is a tetraploid hybrid ryegrass which was bred in Northern Ireland by AFBI and first officially listed in 2018 with first commercial sales in 2021.

 Species: Lolium x boucheanum